Frequently Asked Questions

 - For the court automation component of the quality of judicial processes index, does the feature need to be used by the majority of court users for the economy to receive a point?

-- What type of ADR mechanisms are covered by the quality of judicial processes index?
+- What type of alternative dispute resolution (ADR) mechanisms are covered by the quality of judicial processes index?

-- Does the Enforcing Contracts indicator record the law or the practice?
+- Do the enforcing contracts indicators record the law or the practice?

-Doing Business measures the time and cost for resolving a commercial dispute through a local first-instance court and the quality of judicial processes index, evaluating whether each economy has adopted a series of good practices that promote quality and efficiency in the court system in the areas of court organization, case management, court automation and alternative dispute resolution.
+Doing Business measures the time and cost for resolving a commercial dispute through a local first-instance court and the quality of judicial processes index, evaluating whether each economy has adopted a series of good practices that promote quality and efficiency in the court system in the areas of court structure and proceedings, case management, court automation and alternative dispute resolution.

 WHAT TYPE OF CASE IS USED TO MEASURE THE TIME AND COST OF RESOLVING A COMMERCIAL DISPUTE?